Honors & Awards

 Powers came to Nebraska after taking the 500 freestyle title at the WIAA High School State Meet her senior year.
 Powers placed in the top eight five times at the WIAA High School State throughout her high school career.
 The seven-time All-State and five-time All-State Honorable Mention Honoree aided Sun Prairie High School to WIAA High School State four consecutive years.
 Powers was named team captain and WIAA Scholar Athlete.
 She holds records in the 200- and 500 yard freestyles, 200 yard individual medley, the 4x50 medley relay and the 4x100 freestyle relay.
 While swimming for her club team, Powers placed in first in the 400 free at the WI 2016 Summer Long Course State Meet.
 She also swept the 500 free, 1,000 free and the mile free, taking first, at the WI 2017 Winter Short Course State Meet.
 Powers was named WI Female Swimmer of the Year for three years.
 Powers was member of Sun Prairie’s honor roll and earned the Academic Excellence Award for all four years.
 She also graduated with high honors.

 The daughter of Margaret and Tim Powers, Rachel was born Aug.
 22, 1998, in Sun Prairie, Wis.
 She has an older sister, Sarah, and an older brother, Luke.
-A pre-secondary education major, she earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2017-18.
+A pre-secondary education major, she earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2017-18.
 She was a member of the Tom Osborne Citizenship Team in 2018.
 She chose Nebraska over Missouri.

 |200 Free||1:50.73||Mizzou Invite (2017)|